Dark-Leader/AnomalyDetectionWebApp/README.md

 **Main Project Features:**
 1. Two different algorithms for anomaly detection.
 2. Display data regarding anomaly detections using browser or any programming language.
-The user is able to choose freely between both algorithms(Hybrid, Linear).
+The user is able to choose freely between both algorithms(Hybrid, Linear Regression).
 3. Python code which can connect directly to the server,and in turn present a json file which contains the anomaly detections.

 **Project Structure:**
-- All view related object are inside the View Folder.
+- All view related object are inside the view Folder.
-- All viewModel related objects are inside the viewModel Folder.
+- All controller related objects are inside the controller Folder.
-- All Model related objects are inside the Model Folder.
+- All Model related objects are inside the model Folder.

 **Requirements:**
 - Any framework which is able to run javascript for example vs code.
 - Node js version: 14.17.0 LTS(lower version might also be compatible)
-- python version 3
+- python version 3 (for the example req.py file provided inside the model folder) - in addition the requests module in python
 - express library
 - express file upload library